Signs of Mice in Your Apartment and Where to Look for Them

 You might notice a musky odor, or you might even be able to smell their urine.
 This will be especially noticeable if you have a large infestation.

 It's very likely that you have more than one in your property if you see a mouse, either dead or alive.
 That lone mouse probably moved in with the whole family.
 Mice don't tend to travel alone.

 Timing Is Everything

 Always examine the premises for signs of mice when you first buy a property.
 It will be easier to see the problem and much easier to get rid of the rodents before you have tenants living in the unit.

 Look for signs of mice when a tenant moves out.
 It will be easier to take care of the problem before the next tenant moves in.

-If a tenant complains of scratching noises, chewed bags, droppings, or even about actually having seen a mouse, check out the situation immediately.
+Check out the situation immediately if a tenant complains of scratching noises, chewed bags, droppings, or about actually having seen a mouse.

-If you have PVC piping and experience a water leak, examine the pipe for signs of mice.
-They're able to easily chew through these pipes if the pipes aren't properly protected.
+Examine the pipe for signs of mice if you have PVC piping and experience a water leak.
+Mice are able to easily chew through these pipes if they aren't properly protected.

 How Do You Know It's a Mouse?